apgeorg/Semantic-Segmentation/README.md

 ![Structure of a Fully Convolutional Network Architecture][fcn]

-For our model a pre-trained VGG16 network was converted to a FCN by converting the final fully connected layer to a 1x1 convolution and setting the depth equal to the number of desired classes (road and not-road).
+A pre-trained VGG16 network was converted to a FCN by converting the final fully connected layer to a 1x1 convolution and setting the depth equal to the number of desired classes which are in our case road and not-road.
-Performance is improved through the use of skip connections, performing 1x1 convolutions on previous VGG layers (layers 3 and 4) and adding them element-wise to upsampled (through transposed convolution) lower-level layers
+Through skip connections, by performing 1x1 convolutions on previous VGG layers (layer 3, layer 4) and adding them element-wise to upsampled (transposed convolution) lower-level layers, the perfomance of the model is improved.

 (i.e. the 1x1-convolved layer 7 is upsampled before being added to the 1x1-convolved layer 4).

 ## Training